-Department of Natural Resources Main Operating Appropriations 1 H.B.
-Executive As Passed By House As Reported By Senate Finance DNRCD41 Agreement between DNR and Malabar Farm Foundation Section: 715.30 No provision.
+Department of Natural Resources Main Operating Appropriations Bill H.B.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee purchase or pay the operating costs for the GLCC in FY 2022.
+DNRCD41 Agreement between DNR and Malabar Farm Foundation Section: 715.30 Section: 715.30 No provision.
 No provision.
 Requires the Director of Natural Resources to enter into a cooperation agreement with the Malabar Farm Foundation for two years beginning on the date of execution.
+Replaces the Senate provision with one that requires DNR to meet with the Foundation within 30 days after the bill's effective date to discuss entering into agreements to mutually support and advance the shared objectives of protecting, conserving, and educating the public concerning Malabar Farm State Park and the legacy of Louis Bromfield.
 No provision.
 No provision.
 Requires the cooperation agreement to contain a variety of terms and provisions, including specifications for an annual planning meeting, written plans for the Malabar Farm Park, and each party's authority over the operation of the Park's properties.
+Replaces the Senate provision with one that requires DNR and the Foundation to engage in continued meetings every other month until June 30, 2022, at which point the Department and Foundation jointly must provide a report detailing the meetings and any resulting agreements to the legislators representing Richland County.
 No provision.
 No provision.
 Requires the Director to enter into a lease agreement with the Foundation for two years beginning on the date of execution to lease office space to the Foundation (located on the second floor of the Berry House) and use of the kitchen area on the first floor of the Berry House.
 No provision.
 No provision.
-Requires the lease agreement to contain a variety of contractual terms and provisions, including lease payment terms, a description of authority over the property, and authorized uses and activities allowed on the property.
+No provision.
+Requires the lease agreement to contain a variety of contractual terms and provisions, No provision.

+Department of Natural Resources Main Operating Appropriations Bill H.B.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee including lease payment terms, a description of authority over the property, and authorized uses and activities allowed on the property.
 Fiscal effect: DNR may incur a small increase in administrative costs to negotiate the terms of the agreement.
+Fiscal effect: Minimal.